Vaginal & Intimate Health

 Does Your Partner Need to Be Treated?

 Here is what I tell my patients when this question comes up.
-BV is caused by an overgrowth of bacteria that already lives in your own vagina — your partner is not introducing it.
-And yes, there is treatment available for men.
-For recurrent BV in a monogamous relationship, treating both partners concurrently is an approach I actively recommend, and it is a conversation worth starting with your OB/GYN before your next round of treatment.
+BV is caused by an overgrowth of bacteria that already lives in your own vagina.
+Your partner is not introducing it.
+But his biology is connected to the pattern, which is exactly why treatment for recurrent BV can and does include him.
+The trial evidence supports it, and it is one of the most direct ways to break the cycle when standard treatment alone is not holding.
+This is a conversation worth starting with your OB/GYN before your next round of treatment.

 BV is not a signal that something is wrong with the relationship.
 The biology here is about your vaginal environment, not about anything your partner is doing wrong.